merlinfuchs/isolator/README.md

 https://developers.cloudflare.com/workers/learning/security-model

 Now code that is completely isolated isn't very useful.
 (Schrödingers Cat paradox) Isolator exposes a single API to communicate with the outside called Resource requests.
-The client can send resource requests in the form of a string that can be used to distinguish between different request types and a bytestring that can contain optional payload data.
-The client can optionally wait for a response for the resource request.
+The JS code can send resource requests in the form of a string that can be used to distinguish between different request types and a bytestring that can contain optional payload data.
+The JS code can optionally wait for a response for the resource request.
 This approach gives potential attackers a very small attack surface.

 V8 isolates are already very secure (if you trust Chrome to execute random code from the internet you can also trust this)